gulp-community/gulp-livereload/README.md

 ### livereload.listen(port/server, options)
 ### livereload.listen()

 Listen to the port or a `tiny-lr.Server` instance.
-If none is passed, a livereload server is automatically created listening on port `35729`.
+If none is passed, a livereload server is automatically started listening on port `35729`.
 Does not create a stream.

 ### livereload.changed(filepath, port/server)
 ### livereload.changed(filepath)